THANK YOU –

 Local, state and national organizations increased their membership; corporations manufactured and marketed various items and everyone enjoyed “free” publicity from the media.
 Today, they are all helping to inform the public of the importance of – SAFETY FOR KIDS!

-For any information about SAFETY TOWN or NATIONAL SAFETY TOWN CENTER
+Information about SAFETY TOWN or NATIONAL SAFETY TOWN CENTER

 or how to start a – SAFETY TOWN in YOUR TOWN –